iExecBlockchainComputing/katacoda-scenario/hello-world/step2.md

 This will use information from the iexec and truffle config files to deploy the contract on Ethereum.

+you can see your new deployed dapp in  : https://explorer.iex.ec in the "last dapp registrations" tab.

 This is the iexec configuration file:

 <pre class="file" data-filename="iexec-factorial/iexec.js" data-target="replace">